hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Pre-sorting columns

-You can also indicate that a specific column should be pre-sorted.
+You can optionally indicate that a specific column should be pre-sorted by adding `@sortBy` where the value is the key of the column.

 ```handlebars{data-execute=false}
 <!-- app/templates/components/table.hbs -->